mcroteau/simple-http-server-java/readme.md

 Orange Mocha Frappuccinos!

 God is watching.
-We love you.
+We roast, we boast, time for you to run it as localhost.

 Run it: